Get the best advice on how to travel to Sri Lanka with practical tips and inspiration from Wayfaring Views and other Sri Lanka travel blogs.

 - Be aware of distances

 Sri Lanka is not a huge country.
-But it can still take 2-4 hours to drive between each of the major places tourist sites and national parks.
+But it can still take 2-4 hours to drive between each of the major tourist sites and national parks.
 If you only have a week, you can’t do everything.
-Better to pare down your itinerary and go deep than spend all of your time driving the Sri Lankan countryside.
+Better to pare down your itinerary and go deep rather than spending all of your time driving the Sri Lankan countryside.